 Company owned offices with salaried financial planners are based in New South Wales, Victoria, Western Australia, Queensland and Tasmania and continue to contribute to overall results.
-Salaried offices now comprise over 54.3% of funds under advice.
-Acquisitions made continue to assimilate into our existing presence in Tasmania, Queensland and New South Wales and should add to our results in future years.
+Salaried offices now comprise over 48.8% of funds under advice.
+Acquisitions made during the year have assimilated well into our existing presence in Victoria and should add to our results.